Pyramid quantile regression: Discussion

 \section{Discussion}

-This paper extends the quantile pyramids introduced by \shortciteN{hjortw09} to the regression context, proposing a novel simultaneous linear quantile regression model, named pyramid quantile regression (PQR).
+This paper proposes a novel simultaneous linear quantile regression model, named pyramid quantile regression (PQR), by using the quantile pyramids prior of \shortciteN{hjortw09} as a basis for building a flexible, nonparametric conditional density.

 PQR avoids strong parametric assumptions about the conditional distributions, which adds great modelling flexibility and circumvents the need to make parametric assumptions about the distribution of the data.
 In addition, the model is parametrised in terms of the quantiles themselves, this is a natural way of modelling quantile regression and allows for easy interpretation and incorporation of prior information.
 For instance, one can centre the conditional quantile priors on chosen distributions based on prior knowledge.
 We considered centring it on the Normal distribution, and showed that this choice by default works well for a variety of cases, including mildly asymmetric densities.
 Additionally, PQR can be used for flexible extreme quantile modelling by centring the prior on an extreme distribution, as opposed to strictly requiring the data to follow the parametric assumption, as is often the case in extreme value modelling.
 We illustrated this application in the modelling of extreme tropical cyclone winds in the US coast using pyramid prior centred on the Generalised Pareto Distribution (GPD).
-PQR can also be applied to linear splines fitting, as illustrated here through the famous lidar dataset.
+The availability of an explicit expression for a likelihood affords easier extensions to more complex modelling.
+We have shown via simulation studies that PQR provides robust estimates with small errors and great coverages properties.

-Moreover, for fixed pyramid level $M$, PQR has posterior consistency to the least false parameters.
-In this context, simulation studies demonstrate that the proposed approach has small error and good coverage, overall outperforming its competitors, especially for {extreme} quantiles.
-In addition, consistency to the truth is achieved by considering growing pyramid level $M$ with sample size, {and our experience with empirical studies shows that $M$ does not need to be large to obtain reasonable results, suggesting that the least false estimators are close to the truth}.
+We have demonstrated that the conditional quantiles implied by the linear regression model retains posterior consistency.
+Our experience with empirical studies also shows that $M$ does not need to be large to obtain reasonable results.

-In summary, PQR is a novel technique for fitting single or multiple quantiles based on a flexible nonparametric model, providing robust estimates with small errors and great coverages properties.